Sarah Everard murder: 'Our lives will never be the same again'

 "Burning her body was the final insult.
 It meant we could never again see her sweet face and never say goodbye.

 "Our lives will never be the same.
-We should be a family of five, but now we are four."
+We should be a family of five, but now we are four.
+Her death leaves a yawning chasm in our lives that cannot be filled.

+"I yearn for her.
+I remember all the lovely things about her: she was caring, she was funny.
+She was clever, but she was good at practical things too.
+She was a beautiful dancer.
+She was a wonderful daughter."

+Ms Everard's father Jeremy asked for a photograph of his daughter to be shown to the courtroom as he read his impact statement.

 Couzens' two-day sentencing hearing has been told that Ms Everard's ordeal could be summarised as "deception, kidnap, rape, strangulation, fire".